inveniosoftware/docs-invenio-rdm/docs/community/code/package-development.md

 ### Application integration

-See the section [instance development](instance-development.md) for how to integrate your development versions in the InvenioRDM application.
+See the section on [pre-release instance development](prerelease-instance-development.md) for how to integrate your development version(s) in a development InvenioRDM application for integration testing.